-The purpose of this Trail Management Plan is to create a strategic tool to plot the course of trail management in the coming years.
+The purpose of the Kachemak Bay State Park and Kachemak Bay State Wilderness Park Trail Management Plan is to create a strategic tool to plot the course of trail management in the coming years.
 The main priorities addressed by the plan include: the design of a trail system which allows for optimum recreational use of the area while protecting the natural resources of the park; a consistent set of principles and policies for trail management; a basis for future funding; and a roadmap for the trail building and maintenance efforts.

-Due to the extreme precipitation levels and moderate climate in the area, grasses and understory vegetation grows extremely fast and a trail can become completely impassable within a single season.
-DPOR trail crews work as efficiently as possible to maintain the existing trails.
-Due to these special conditions, trail maintenance in this area will continue to be a challenge.
 With uncertain economic times, funding for new trail construction should be secondary to maintaining the existing trail network.
 Maintenance is a huge expense, both in labor hours and in dollars.
+There is often grant funding to construct new trails and this should be explored as much as possible.
 A solution to the maintenance issue may be to involve the local community more.
-During the summer, DPOR publishes a weekly KBSP trail conditions report on their website.
-This lets the public know where maintenance needs are greatest.
-Trail clearing uses the largest amount of trail staff resources and having more volunteer involvement would allow the DPOR staff to work with trail crews and/or volunteer crews to focus on more detailed work, such as maintaining and rebuilding trail surfaces and structures.
-Community involvement in this process creates a sense of ownership with the participating individuals and will lend more public support of DPOR trails initiatives.
+During the summer, DPOR publishes a weekly trail conditions report on KBSP on their website.
+This lets the public know where maintenance needs are greatest - volunteers can be solicited to work on those areas.
+With some training on basic brush clearing and trail water management techniques, volunteers could sign a liability release and be given the Trail Management Objectives (TMOs) of the trail they are interested in.
+With a very limited scope of work, volunteers could assist in brushing out the trail system.
+Since the area has such rapid vegetation growth, many of these trails can become overgrown in less than a year.
+Trail clearing uses the largest amount of trail staff resources and having more volunteer involvement would allow the DPOR staff to work with trail crews and/or volunteer crews to focus on more detailed work like maintaining and rebuilding trail surfaces and structures like stairs and bridges.
+Community involvement in this process creates a sense of ownership with the participating individuals and will lend to more public support of DPOR trails initiatives.